heykuldip/nrt-conflict-monitoring/README.md

 ## Abstract

-This repository contains the official implementation of the study **“Near–Real-Time Conflict-Related Fire Detection Using Unsupervised Deep Learning and Satellite Imagery.”** We adapt the **RaVAEn** framework to detect conflict-related fires and burn scars in Sudan using high-resolution satellite imagery with a **resolution-agnostic Variational Autoencoder (VAE)**.
+This repository contains the official implementation of the study **“Near–Real-Time Conflict-Related Fire Detection Using Unsupervised Deep Learning.”** We adapt the **RaVAEn** framework to detect conflict-related fires and burn scars in Sudan using high-resolution satellite imagery with a **resolution-agnostic Variational Autoencoder (VAE)**.

 Unlike the original RaVAEn model designed for coarse-resolution disaster monitoring on-board satellites, this version is optimized for **3 m resolution PlanetScope imagery**, enabling detection of small, fragmented fires in active war zones.
 The model employs a lightweight, unsupervised approach that learns generalized visual primitives from diverse land-cover data (WorldFloods) and identifies fire-affected areas as anomalies in the latent space.
 The system delivers actionable insights within **24–30 hours** of image acquisition.